-Prehistoric settlement in this part of Florida was strongly tied to river and coastal resources.
+Prehistoric settlement in Florida was strongly tied to river and coastal resources.
 Archaeological sites have been found near the Withlacoochee River and well-drained margins of lakes and spring heads.
-However, Native American sites were not prevalent on this side of the Withlacoochee River, probably due to its swampy banks.
+However, Native American sites were not as prevalent on this side of the Withlacoochee River, probably due to its swampy banks.

-The Carltons acquired the land in 1969 for cattle ranching; they used existing fields and converted sections of palmetto scrub to improved pasture.
-A hunting club also leased the area from the early 1980s until the state purchased the Carlton Half Moon Ranch in 1989 in an effort to help preserve the water quality of Withlacoochee and its tributaries.
+In 1969, the Carlton family acquired the land for cattle ranching, using the existing fields and converting sections of palmetto scrub into improved pasture.
+A hunting club also leased the area from the early 1980s until the state purchased the Carlton Half Moon Ranch in 1989 in an effort to help preserve the water quality of the Withlacoochee River and its tributaries.
 In May 1992, the then-Florida Game and Fresh Water Fish Commission entered a lease agreement with the Southwest Florida Water Management District, and an additional 4,021 acres were added to the management area.